confidential-computing/governance/project-progression-policy.md

 The project can apply for a different stage via the review process.

-Once a project passes Technical Review, the TAC will inform the Governing Board that the submission proposal and Technical Charter are ready for the next step.
+Once a project passes Technical Review, the TAC will inform the Governing Board of the submission proposal.

 #### Legal Submission

+After a succesfull TAC vote, the project is ready for a legal review.
+The legal review is initated by the project filling out [this form](https://docs.google.com/forms/d/e/1FAIpQLSeO1bDGHUP-ZpCo1uynm94YOxZlek6RhCH7o3FnX1lZSXXfSQ/viewform?fbzx=4351560609072672295).
+The LF project onboarding team will create a draft Technical Charter, a draft Project Contribution Agreement (if needed), and a draft Series Agreement Draft.

 As noted in clause 11 of the [Confidential Computing Consortium (CCC) Charter](https://confidentialcomputing.io/wp-content/uploads/sites/85/2019/12/CCC_Charter.pdf), the CCC requires that any trademarks be transferred to, or be available for use by, LF Projects, LLC.
 Even if no trademarks exist, the current CCC policy is that projects be submitted to LF Projects, LLC.

-This submission entails sending the proposed Technical Charter (as reviewed by the TAC), and a signed [Project Contribution Agreement](https://lists.confidentialcomputing.io/g/main/files/TAC/Project%20Submissions/LF%20Projects%20--%20Form%20of%20Trademark%20and%20Account%20Assignment.docx).

-This submission might in some cases be done in parallel with, or even before, Technical Review.
-It is recommended though that this be done after the Technical Review where practical.

 #### Governing Board Vote